pietervogelaar/kubernetes-job-monitor/README.md

 This option is the easiest and the recommended way of installing.
 The Kubernetes job monitor shows all the jobs of the cluster it is deployed to.
 Permissions are granted by a service account and cluster role.

+    kubectl create namespace global
     kubectl apply -f https://raw.githubusercontent.com/pietervogelaar/kubernetes-job-monitor/master/.kubernetes/kubernetes-job-monitor.yaml

+The Kubernetes job monitor is deployed to the namespace "global", but can be anything.

 **Note**: You should review the manifest above, to configure the correct host and Kubernetes dashboard URL for deep linking.